ramonfrombr/cs50x-website-builder/app/cs50x/content/portuguese/syllabus.md

 ## Aulas

-As palestras do curso introduzem os conceitos de cada semana.
+As aulas do curso introduzem os conceitos de cada semana.

 ## Passo a passo